Updated: Dec 27, 2022

-Employers are expected to take reasonable action to discourage unlawful discrimination and redress it.
-They should convey to workers clearly that unwelcome harassing behavior will not be accepted.
+Employers must take reasonable action to discourage unlawful discrimination and redress it.
+They should convey to workers clearly that unwelcome, harassing behavior will not be accepted.

-By creating an efficient complaint or grievance procedure, providing their managers and staff with anti-harassment training, and taking prompt and reasonable action when an employee complains, they can do this.
+They can do this by creating an efficient complaint or grievance procedure, providing their managers and staff with anti-harassment training, and taking prompt and reasonable action when an employee complains.
 Employers should aim to build an atmosphere where workers feel free to raise concerns and are assured that they can resolve them.

 Employees are encouraged to explicitly warn the harasser that the behavior is unacceptable and must end.
-To avoid its escalation, workers should also report abuse to management at an early stage.
+To avoid its escalation, workers should also report abuse to management early.